TNL-Project/TNL/Documentation/UsersGuide/Pointers/ug_Pointers.md

 Non-constant reference is accessible via a method `modifyData`.
-When this method is used to get the reference on the host image, the pointer is marked as **potentialy modified**.
+When this method is used to get the reference on the host image, the pointer is marked as **potentially modified**.
 Note that we need to have non-const reference even when we need to change the data (array elements for example) but not the meta-data (array size for example).
 If meta-data do not change there is no need to synchronize the object image with the one on the device.
 To distinguish